 (B) in a civil appeal, a statement of legal aid eligibility providing that the party is a client of a program for legal aid as defined by NRS 12.015(8).

-(b) Reserved.

-(c) Leave to Use Original Record.
+(b) Leave to Use Original Record.
 A party allowed to proceed on appeal in forma pauperis may request that the appeal be heard on the original record without reproducing any part.